 If you’re planning to sell your home, having knob and tube wiring can also be a major drawback.
 Potential buyers may be hesitant to purchase a home with outdated and dangerous wiring, and even if they are interested, they may require a significant price reduction to account for the cost of replacing the wiring.
 It’s best to understand the cost of replacing knob and tube wiring first.

 Over the years, many homes with knob and tube wiring have undergone various repairs and modifications.
 Unfortunately, not all of these modifications have been carried out by licensed electricians.
-Sometimes, homeowners or unqualified individuals may have attempted to repair or modify the wiring themselves, often leading to unsafe conditions.
+Here’s another reason for why is knob and tube wiring dangerous; sometimes, homeowners or unqualified individuals may have attempted to repair or modify the wiring themselves, often leading to unsafe conditions.

 One common issue is the splicing of knob and tube wiring with modern wiring systems.
 This is often done without proper connectors or junction boxes, leading to loose connections and increased fire risk.
 Some modifications may also have added more circuits or outlets to the original system, further overloading the already outdated wiring.

-Even if the wiring functions properly, these unsafe modifications can create hidden dangers that may not be immediately apparent.
+Even if the wiring functions properly, these unsafe modifications can create hidden knob and tube dangers that may not be immediately apparent.
 Over time, they can lead to serious electrical problems, including fires and shocks.

 Our homes are equipped with a wide range of appliances that demand a substantial amount of electrical power.
 From refrigerators and microwaves to air conditioners and washing machines, these devices are essential for daily living.
-However, knob and tube wiring was never designed to support the electrical load of new-age appliances.
+Why is knob and tube wiring dangerous with all of these appliances?
+Knob and tube was never designed to support the electrical load of new-age appliances.
 The wiring may struggle to deliver the necessary power, leading to frequently tripped breakers, blown fuses, or even damage to the appliances themselves.
 The wiring may sometimes overheat, posing a serious fire hazard.

 If your home still has knob and tube wiring, you may find yourself unable to use certain appliances or need to limit the number of devices you use at one time.
 This can be inconvenient and dangerous if the wiring becomes overloaded.